4ur1X/Intro_to_IM/Final Project/README.md

 **Description**

-My main idea is making a car game with a race track, with an objective to collect as many coins **(autocoins)** as possible.
+My main idea is making a car game with a race track, with an objective to collect as many coins **(autocoins)** as possible in a limited time.

 **Features (as of now):**